hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-2.md

 wait $HDF NIFI "STARTED"
 ~~~

+Now that the development environment is setup, you can move onto the summary.

 ## Approach 2: Automatically Setup Development Platforms

 We will download and execute a shell script to automate the setup of our data-in-motion platform from the HDF sandbox web shell client located at [http://sandbox-hdf.hortonworks.com:4200](http://sandbox-hdf.hortonworks.com:4200).
 Web shell client login is `root/hadoop`, if this login is your first to the web shell client, then you will be prompted to reset your password, make sure to remember it.